-In order for a student to stay on track for graduation, it is recommended that the student earns the following minimum credits per academic year.
+For a student to stay on track for graduation, it is recommended that the student earns the following minimum credits per academic year.
 Five credits are recommended to be in grade 10.
 Ten credits are recommended to be in grade 11.
 Sixteen credits are recommended to be in grade 12.
 Twenty-three credits are required for graduation.